Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Simulation study

-\paragraph{Correlated covariates.} The introduced distributions do not present correlations between the covariates at the group level.
-While the missingness process may introduce informative correlation that MICE imputation may leverage for improved imputation, this setting may not present the full strength of MICE imputation strategies.
-In this final set of experiments, we enforce correlation between $X_1$ and $X_2$ using the same simulations than in Section~\ref{sec:simulation} except that the value of $X_1$ is added to $X_2$.
-This results in the distribution with correlated covariates as schematised in Figure~\ref{fig:summary:correlation}, in which we enforce the same three missing scenarios.
+The covariate distributions introduced in Appendix~\ref{annex:data_simulation} do not present correlations between the covariates at the group level.
+While the missingness process can introduce informative correlation structures that MICE imputation would leverage for improved imputation, this setting may not reflect the strength of MICE imputation strategies.
+In this analysis, we enforce correlation between $X_1'$ and $X_2'$ using the same settings as previously introduced, except that the first covariate is defined as the sum of the previous two covariates, i.e. $(X_1', X_2')= (X_1 + X_2, X_2)$.
+This data generation enforces a correlation structure between covariates as schematised in Figure~\ref{fig:summary:correlation}.
+Using this data, we then enforce the same missing scenarios.

-Figures~\ref{fig:summary:rec:same} and~\ref{fig:summary:auc:same} present the associated reconstruction error and AUC performance differentiated by scenario and imputation strategies.
-These figures echo the results presented in Section~\ref{sec:synthetic}.
-Importantly, MICE and its group alternative do not consistently present superior performance.
-For instance, Group Mean presents the smallest reconstruction gap in (S3) and Population Mean reduced predictive difference in both (S2) and (S3).
+Figures~\ref{fig:summary:rec:corr} and~\ref{fig:summary:auc:corr} present the associated reconstruction error and AUC performance differentiated by scenario and imputation strategies.
+Note how group imputation can increase the fairness gap both in reconstruction error --- as shown in (S2) with Hot Deck, and in downstream performance --- as shown by Mean imputation in (S2).
+Focusing on downstream performance associated with MICE, the recommendation for group-specific is beneficial for MICE in (S1), but negatively impacts performance for the marginalised group in (S3), further demonstrating the inadequacy of this recommendation.
+Finally, the minimisation of the reconstruction gap does not translate at the level of the predictive performance as shown in (S3), where group MICE Miss presents one of the smallest reconstruction gaps but the largest downstream performance gap.